w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-contrast-sufficient-enhanced.md

 title: Text contrast sufficient (enhanced)
 ---

-The default visual presentation of text meets @@[X contrast measure, at a higher level than the foundational requirement for Text contrast (minimum)].
+The default visual presentation of text meets @@[X contrast measure, at a higher level than the core requirement for Text contrast (minimum)].

 :::ednote
 The contrast algorithm used in WCAG 3 is yet to be determined.
 For this draft, the requirement assumes the algorithm will include a size/weight factor.
 If the algorithm does not include size/weight, it will need to be added to this requirement text.